gugamm/redux-api-mapper/docs/api.md

 ### `making requests`
 Your mapper object will contain functions to access your api.
 These functions returns whatever the http-layer returns.
-The default http-layer returns a function that can be used to cancel a request.
+The default http-layer returns a promise that will resolve with the parsed response.

 ##### `params` (optional)
 An object with key/value.
 If the key is in the path, then it will be used to build the url.
 If it's not, then it will be used to build the querysting.